 There are three ways in which participants can contribute to a meeting: 1) input, 2) decision, 3) commitment.
 If a person cannot make any of these three contributions, don’t invite the person because this person just needs to be informed by broadcasting the meeting notes.
 1

-I think this is something I'd like to move towards running a remote team.
-Currently the default for a lot of meetings is to invite the whole team/groups of people, but this is mostly just for knowledge sharing which can be achieved by good note taking instead (which is more beneficial anyone as it creates a concrete record of decisions/direction).
+I think this is something I'd like to move towards running remote teams.
+Currently the default for a lot of meetings is to invite the whole team/groups of people, but this is mostly just for knowledge sharing which can be achieved by good note-taking instead (which is more beneficial anyway as it creates a concrete record of decisions/direction).

 The "commitment" part is the most unclear to me, but I like Mike Crittenden's explanation that it "means you cannot move forward without that specific person committing (even if they disagree)".
 2

 For remote teams you cannot rely on everyone being available for a meeting, so optional attendance becomes a default.
 To make this work you need to also encourage async participation.
 Record the meeting, take notes, and broadcast after the completion of the meeting.
 If the goal of the meeting is to make a decision on something, seek thoughts and opinions prior to the meeting for those who can't be there.